 Rachel Goldman, Ph.D., FTOS (aka Dr. Rachel) is a licensed psychologist, speaker, and consultant.
 She specializes in health and wellness, including health behavior change, stress management, eating behaviors, the treatment of obesity (including pre- and post-op bariatric surgery), and weight management.
 She received her doctoral degree in Clinical Psychology from Fairleigh Dickinson University in NJ.
 She completed her Pre-Doctoral Clinical Internship with a specialization in Behavioral Medicine and her Post-Doctoral Fellowship with a specialization in Obesity and Bariatric Surgery at the Medical University of South Carolina.

-Dr. Goldman previously served as Senior Bariatric Psychologist at Bellevue Center for Obesity & Weight Management at Bellevue Hospital.
-She has conducted over 5,000 pre-surgical evaluations and has provided follow-up care for patients ranging from days to 10+ years after surgery.
+Dr. Rachel previously served as Senior Psychologist at Bellevue Center for Obesity & Weight Management at Bellevue Hospital.
+She has conducted over 5,000 pre-surgical psychosocial evaluations and has provided follow-up care for patients ranging from days to 10+ years after surgery.
 She has facilitated treatment groups focused on binge eating, emotional eating, stress reduction, general behavior change, relationship changes, and psychological adjustment, as well as bariatric support groups.

 photo: Robert Adam Mayer